ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

    action of updating itself, then an exact revert is probably not appropriate.
 In this case, these instructions end and you will need to solve the problem according to your best judgement.
 See also:
-   `Explanation → Standard Process → Regressions → Exceptions that
+   :ref:`Explanation → Standard Processes → Regressions → Exceptions
-   justify pushing ahead <#exceptions-that-justify-pushing-ahead>`__.
+   that justify pushing ahead <explanation-regressions-pushing-ahead>`.
 -  Otherwise, upload an exact revert of the regressing update for immediate release to updates as soon as appropriate QA is completed, bypassing the usual ageing period.
 If possible, one SRU team member